-- 3.7.3 Bid Opening Date and Time: When establishing an opening date and time, buyers and/or agency personnel should allow for holiday mail disruptions as well as time required for vendors to respond.
+- 3.7.5.3.
+Additional Insured: Vendors will also be required to list the state as an additional insured on all mandated insurance policies processed by the Purchasing Division unless the Purchasing Division Director waives this requirement.
+Agencies are strongly encouraged to require that vendors list the state as an additional insured on delegated transactions as BRIM has identified this as a best practice for state contracting. - 3.7.6 Bid Opening Date and Time: When establishing an opening date and time, buyers and/or agency personnel should allow for holiday mail disruptions as well as time required for vendors to respond.
 In wvOASIS, the bid opening date and time are referred to as the "bid closing."
-To avoid confusion from vendors, agencies are encouraged not to schedule their bid openings at the Purchasing Division's 1:30 p.m. bid opening time. - 3.7.4 Evaluation Period: After bids are opened, a review and evaluation of the bids received is required.
+To avoid confusion from vendors, agencies are encouraged not to schedule their agency delegated bid openings at 1:30 p.m., the bid opening time utilized by the Purchasing Division. - 3.7.7 Evaluation Period: After bids are opened, a review and evaluation of the bids received is required.
 The Purchasing Division may immediately award certain open-end contracts without the necessity of the agency's review when the Purchasing Division believes this action is in the best interest of the state of West Virginia.
-However, when an award has not been immediately made by the Purchasing Division, state agencies may be involved in the evaluation process by reviewing bids, making recommendations and providing justification.
+However, when an award has not been immediately made by the Purchasing Division, state agencies will be involved in the evaluation process by reviewing bids, making recommendations and providing justification.

-State agencies are encouraged to review the bids when posted online at the Purchasing Division's website.
+State agencies must review the bids when posted online at the Purchasing Division's website.
 Paper copies will only be provided to the agencies if the bids are too large to post electronically.

-If the state agency is involved in the evaluation process, a recommendation for award must be received in the Purchasing Division within five business days of the bid opening date, with the exception of Request for Proposals (RFP) and Expressions of Interest (EOI).
-RFP and/or EOI recommendations for award must be received within 10 business days.
+State agencies must submit a recommendation for award to the Purchasing Division within five business days of the bid opening date, with the exception of Request for Proposals (RFP) and Expressions of Interest (EOI).
+RFP and/or EOI recommendations for award which must be received within 10 business days.
+Failure to timely review bids and recommend an award may result in bid expiration, project delays, a longer procurement process and/or cancellation of the solicitation.
+In instances where these submission deadlines cannot be met, the agency should communicate their reason(s) to the Purchasing Division.